KateCB-DevOps/Asus-X299-Hackintosh/README.md

         * Replace the file name of bios with whatever you named your bios
 3. You should see some lines outputted in terminal ending with 'Image patched' and a new .CAP file with a .patched extension.
 Refer to your motherboard's manual (Search for BIOS FlashBack) and rename the .patched file you just created.
 (For example, WS X299 Sage/10G users, rename the .patched file to 'WSXTG.CAP')
 4. Perform BIOS Flashback.
-5. Add SSDT-AWAC.aml from the SSDT Folder to your EFI.
+5. Double check that [SSDT-AWAC.aml](https://github.com/shinoki7/Asus-X299-Hackintosh/blob/master/SSDT/SSDT-AWAC.aml) is in your EFI folder under `EFI-OC-ACPI`.
-6. Add SSDT-AWAC.aml as a new entry in your config.plist under `ACPI-Add`
+6. Double check that SSDT-AWAC.aml is an entry in your config.plist under `ACPI-Add`.
+If not add a new one with these values
     * Comment (String) SSDT-AWAC.aml
     * Enabled (Boolean) YES
     * Path (String) SSDT-AWAC.aml